ChilliCream/hotchocolate-docs/docs/code-first-resolvers.md

 }
 ```

-In our GraphQL schema we do not want to deal with ID`s or anything.
-So our GraphQL schema should look like the follwoing:
+In our GraphQL schema we do not want to deal with IDs or anything.
+So our GraphQL schema should look like the following:

 ```GraphQL
 type Query {